mouralucas/miniblog/README.md

 This is a prototype for a blog.
 This was a simple build just to show how it can be done.

-Not all errors and exceptions were handled and the tests do not cover all cases and edge cases.
+Not all errors and exceptions were handled and the tests may not cover all cases and edge cases.

 # Usage